Your Dog Is Losing It on the Leash. Here's Why.

 It’s just an all-around disaster.

 If this sounds familiar, your dog might be experiencing leash reactivity.
+Leash reactivity in dogs refers to barking, lunging, or reacting to triggers like other dogs or people while on a leash.
 Let’s break it down and see what you can do about it.

 Leash reactivity can appear in various situations, including: